 Just like flying with one, the easiest time is generally before they are mobile and it is cheaper as once they turn two, you will need to purchase a seat for both.

 Flying With Twins Or A Baby And Toddler?

-Some Extra Information.
+All airlines allow children under the age of two to sit on an adult’s lap, but only one child under 2 can sit on each adults lap.
 You will need another adult or see if the airline provides an escort, which will be at a cost.
 No airline will allow you to carry two babies on your lap.